chocolatey/docs/input/en-us/guides/usage/proxy-settings-for-chocolatey.md

 ### Explicit Proxy Settings at Runtime

-Starting in 0.10.4, you can pass proxy information at runtime with each command.
+You can pass proxy information at runtime with each command.
 See https://github.com/chocolatey/choco/issues/1173

 `--proxy="'value'" --proxy-user="'<user>'" --proxy-password="'<pwd>'" --proxy-bypass-list="'<comma separated, list>'" --proxy-bypass-on-local`